 Has there ever been a more inclusive music scene?
 Black, white, Puerto Rican; gay & straight; male, female, and undetermined; jazz, rock, avant-garde - everyone grooving together.
 All you needed was a throbbing bass line and some cowbells and congas.

 Most of what I know about the earlier New York Dolls/CBGB era I got from history.
 But this stuff, like the Suicide song featured here, I remember.
-I bought some of these records back in the day, I'd hear 'em on the radio.
+Whilst visting my family back east, my cousins would take me to clubs like Area, Danceateria and yes, CBGBs (in the days when they didn't check IDs too carefully), I bought some of these records back in the day, I'd hear 'em on the radio.
 Bi-coastal rivalry meant that this music wasn't as acceptably cool as the hardcore punk scene raging around me in LA (remember Fear's "New York's Alright If You Like Saxophones"?
 A song I loved, by the way) - but I dug it.
-I hadn't heard some of these songs in ages, but they hold up really well - it helps that not much music has been made like this since (no one plays percussion anymore?), so it still sounds fresh.
-And FUN.
-Get well soon, New York (and New Jersey, and whoever else)!
+I hadn't heard some of these songs in ages, but they hold up really well - it helps that not much music has been made like this since (no one plays percussion anymore?), so it still sounds fresh and fun.

 DOWN BY LAW: NYC PunkFunk '78-'84